Maternal and child health

 This group provides an opportunity for parents with new babies to gain information and support and meet other new parents from their local area.
 These are held weekly for seven weeks with an evening session for partners.
 Groups start when the baby is two to three months old.
 Your maternal and child health nurse will provide you with details.

-These sessions are for mothers having breastfeeding difficulties and provides support by a qualified lactation consultant.
+These sessions are for mothers having breastfeeding difficulties and provide support by a qualified lactation consultant.
 Sessions are weekly on Tuesday mornings.

 Eltham Maternal and Child Health Centre